PowToon/redux-undo-redo-example/README.md

-# Redux Todos with Undo Example
+# ReduxUndoRedo Example

+this is a version of todos-with-undo redux example that uses `redux-undo-redo` instead of `redux-undo`

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).